dokku/dokku/docs/deployment/schedulers/docker-local.md

 By default, Dokku will deploy one instance of a given process type at a time.
 This can be increased by customizing the `app.json` `formation` key to include a `max_parallel` key for the given process type.

-An `app.json` file can be committed to the root of the pushed app repository, and must be within the built image artifact in the image's working directory as shown below.

-- Buildpacks: `/app/app.json`
-- Dockerfile: `WORKDIR/app.json` or `/app.json` (if no working directory specified)
-- Docker Image: `WORKDIR/app.json` or `/app.json` (if no working directory specified)

 The `formation` key should be specified as follows in the `app.json` file:

 ```Procfile